Lincoln, New Hampshire

 With deep joy and gratitude, I extend to you – parishioners and visitors alike – my prayerful best wishes for a holy and blessed Christmas Season and New Year!

 Several years ago, I received a Christmas card with this message: “This Christmas, I wish you Jesus.”
 On the inside it read: “Isn’t it nice to have everything!”
-Miracles came to us in all shapes and sizes during this past Advent Season, but the perfect gift was the miracle found in the manger on that first Christmas morning – a perfect gift because it keeps on giving and giving and giving.
+Miracles come to us in all shapes and sizes during the Advent Season, but the perfect gift is always the miracle found in the manger on that first Christmas morning – a perfect gift because it keeps on giving and giving and giving.

 May our Lord Jesus Christ, born in Bethlehem, bless you, your families and loved ones at this holy time of hope and grace, and may Mary, the Mother of God and our Mother, watch over you always.